 - 1/2 tsp maple extract (substitute vanilla or almond)

 - 1 heaping cup walnut halves or large pieces

 - 1 heaping cup powdered sugar

 - Put the flours, salt, baking powder, baking soda, and sugars into the bowl of a processor and pulse to combine.

-- Add the cold butter and pulse for about 30 seconds until the large chunks of butter are incorporated and the mix is grainy.
+- Add the cold butter and pulse about 30 times until the large chunks of butter are incorporated and the mix is grainy.